 - Change the way tasks are performed to make them safer.

 These are just a few of the measures that could be taken to avoid accident and injury.
-If the measures taken by your employer were deemed to be reasonable and an accident did happen, then you might not be able to claim, but if it is proven that your employer did not lower the risks as much as reasonably possible, you could engage the services of accident claims solicitors covering Kilmarnock in order to make a compensation claim.
+If the measures taken by your employer were deemed to be reasonable and an accident did happen, then you might not be able to claim, but if it is proven that your employer did not lower the risks as much as reasonably possible, you could engage the services of accident claims solicitors covering Kilmarnock in order to make an accident at work compensation claim.

 When it comes to slip, trip and fall claims, you might be under the assumption that there would be no one else to blame, after all, it was you that tripped, slipped or fell.
 But what if the reason for the fall and your subsequent injury was down to someone else’s negligence?
 If your employer had made you use scaffolding that was unsafe and you fell, injuring yourself, or if a supermarket shelf had collapsed, providing a trip hazard and you fell there, then you could potentially make a claim for compensation.
 This is because, as we mentioned earlier in the guide, there was third-party liability.
 The supermarket or the employer had a responsibility to ensure your safety and they failed to do so.